nathanhall762/HolbertonBlogPosts/Whathappenswhenyoutypeholbertonschool.cominyourbrowserandpressEnter.md

 The web client downloads any images, videos, or other media that are included in the data packets and displays them on the webpage.

 Once the web client has processed all of the data packets and built the webpage, it displays the webpage to the user.
 The user can then interact with the webpage, clicking on links, filling out forms, or performing other actions.

+In conclusion, accessing a website involves many steps and technologies working together.
+From requesting the IP address of the website from the DNS, to sending an HTTP GET request to the web server, to receiving data packets and building the webpage, each step plays a crucial role in allowing you to access the information you need.
+Understanding how these steps work can help you to appreciate the complexity and power of the web, and can also help you to diagnose and troubleshoot problems that may arise when accessing websites.